edm00se/blog/_posts/2015-03-19-servlets-handling-data-round-house-kick.md

 ### A Fast-Paced, Round-House <s>Kick</s> Tour of Data Interactions
 [As promised at the end of the last post (in this series)]({{ site.url }}/xpages-servlets/servlet-handling-requests/), this post will walk through the entire life cycle of data reception and response handling.
 This is where my [ConnectED demo app-that-never-was]({{ site.url }}/self-promotion/a-chalk-talk-talk/) comes in, we're going to build part of it.
 We're going to create an endpoint which governs the provision of a collection of the houses of note in our fictitious land of Os (it's out west).
 I'll be providing the `com.westeros.servlets.HouseServlet` class, which is an `AbstractXSPServlet` ([previously demonstrated]({{ site.url }}/xpages-servlets/servlet-intro-and-flavors/#flavors-of-servlets)), to my `ServletFactory`.

 Note: I'll be sticking to the same, vanilla Java approach I've used previously in [this series]({{ site.url }}/servlet-series).
 I'll outright say it though, it'd be great to see how some of the processes involved in the setup can be automated and made easier, be it by `@` annotation or via other frameworks.
-I fully invite those more experienced in these methods to show <span data-toggle="tooltip" title="me!">us</span> the way.
+I fully invite those more experienced in these methods to show us the way.

 {% include toc.html %}
 ### The Endpoint